This module is provided to assist in the generation and solution of preconditioner

-for problems arising from reaction-transport systems.
-More specifically, the routines
+matrices for problems arising from reaction-transport systems.
+More specifically, the

-jac_rbdpre, and psol_rbdpre are intended as auxiliary routines for the user-supplied
+routines pjac_rbdpre, and psol_rbdpre are intended as auxiliary routines for

 and psol